-How many credits should I take at the Host University?3

-Universities outside of the EU and their credit systems3

-How should I choose modules, and how do I get them approved?4

-Selection of modules4

-Approval of modules by University of Galway4

-Approval of modules by the host university4

-Who is/are my Year Abroad Coordinator(s)?4

-The Learning Agreement5

-Various learning agreement options5

-The Online Learning Agreement (Erasmus students only)6 1

-Can't find your host university in the drop-down list?6

-"Responsible persons" / Academic Coordinators and the OLA6

-Link to course catalogue6

-Who should sign my Learning Agreement?6

-Learning Agreement - General Tips and Troubleshooting7

-Completing Table B (Erasmus only)7

-Storing and accessing the learning agreement7

-Signing and editing of the OLA7

-List of Year Abroad Academic Coordinators at the University of Galway ,
+How many credits should I take at the Host University?
+3 How should those credits be broken down?
+3 Univ ersities outside of the EU and their credit systems 4 How should I choose modules, and how do I get them approved?
+4 Se election of modules 4 Αį oproval of modules by University of Galway 4 Αį oproval of modules by the host university 5 Who is/are my Study Abroad Academic Coordinator(s)?
+5 The Learning Agreement 5 Vá arious learning agreement options 6 Tł ne Online Learning Agreement (Erasmus students only) 6 Can't find your host university in the drop-down list?
+6 "Responsible persons" / Academic Coordinators and the OLA 7 Link to course catalogue 7 Who should sign my Learning Agreement?
+7 Lear ning Agreement - General Tips and Troubleshooting 7 Completing Table B (Erasmus only) 7 Storing and accessing the learning agreement 8 Signing and editing of the OLA 8 List of Study Abroad Academic Coordinators at the University of Galway 9 (i) Joint Honours Subjects 9 /ii) Denominated Programmes 10